Noisemaker Kids Craft to Celebrate Canada Day

-National and regional holidays are often filled with traditional celebrations.
-We look forward to watching a parade trundle down Main Street, or riding the Ferris Wheel at least 12 times, or eating too much cotton candy!
+Celebrations that focus on national and regional holidays are often filled with traditional events.
+We look forward to watching a parade trundle down Main Street, and riding the Ferris Wheel and eating cotton candy at the park.

 Noisemakers are not just for New Year's Eve.
 Bells and ringers and shakers of all sorts can be part of the fun any time of year!

 This simple craft is easy to make using a small branch or twig and simple craft materials.
 And while it's fun to shake and rattle, fortunately it's not quite as noisy as the fireworks you might be enjoying later.

 - maple leaf template

 1. Cut a maple leaf design from a printed napkin or paper plate.
 Include both the leaf and the stem.

-2. Glue the maple leaf to cardboard or cardstock to make it sturdy.
+2. Glue the maple leaf cutout to cardboard or cardstock to make it sturdy.
 Cover both sides with clear contact paper.

-3. Tape the stem of the maple leaf to a stick.
+3. Tape the stem of the maple leaf cutout to a stick.